 - PY (Grade 4-6) – Not more than one hour

 Communication of the homework: Communication of the homework needs to be done through the blog.

 For Senior School: Homework will be assigned through google calendar.
 Calendar link will be shared with the parents and students at the beginning of the year.
-Once the link is shared, student need to add it in their calendar.
+Once the link is shared, student needs to add it to their calendar.

 - The quality of the homework has to be good.
 It should be something that children find exciting and interesting.
 If the majority of students do not turn in the homework, first look at the quality of your homework and then whether there was a lot of other homework also at the same time.
 Then look at whether you have made the homework important by discussing it in class before and after.
 If you do not have exciting homework to give for a particular topic on a day, then be prepared with some contingency homework assignments which can be assigned at any time of the year irrespective of the topic that you are doing.
 However, this can be used only once or twice a year.
 You need to be prepared normally.
 The basic guideline is that it is better not to give boring or useless homework just for the sake of giving it.

 - Choices in HW can be given to students to make them responsible towards their learning.
-Ideal situation where the content is the same but children can work around the same concept through different ways.
-E.g. Online links, Khan Academy, Pen and paper tasks etc)
+Ideal situation where the content is the same but children can work around the same concept in different ways.
+E.g. Online links, Khan Academy, Pen, and paper tasks etc)